shambhavisivan/cs-ui-components/cs-ui-demo/src/GettingStarted.md

 ### Working with Accessibility

 Each of the examples, previews and property definitions is tied to a single component.
 However, accessibility conformance requirements often refer to the entire family of components.
-That is why they are places as a first-level attribute in the documentation object.
+That is why they are placed as a first-level attribute in the documentation object.

 *Expanded after a11y meeting.*